Russell-Waterhouse/blog/content/post/wisdom.md

 # My Favourite Quotes and Nuggets of Wisdom

-In no particular order, here is every one of my favorite quotes, organized by author.
+In no particular order, here is every one of my favourite quotes, organized by author.

 As a disclaimer, just because I list an author here doesn't mean that I agree